 Madani took over as Artistic Director of the Bush Theatre in 2012.
+He is a member of the Mayor of London’s Cultural Board.
 In 2013 he programmed the company’s most successful season to date, which saw the theatre play to 99% capacity.
-For the Bush he has previously directed The Royale, Perseverance Drive and Chalet Lines.
+For the Bush he has directed The Royale, Perseverance Drive and Chalet Lines.
 Prior to his appointment at the Bush, he was Artistic Director of Freedom Studios in Bradford, Yorkshire where his work included the site-specific work, The Mill – City of Dreams.
 He has also worked nationally and internationally as theatre director, writer and practitioner.
 Whilst at Freedom Studios Madani collaborated with the Bush Theatre through workshops culminating in Freedom’s two week residency in 2010 at the theatre.
 He was previously Director of Red Ladder Theatre Company’s Asian Theatre School.
 Madani originally trained in film, and his debut short film Ellabellapumpanella, commissioned by the UK Film Council, was screened at the Cannes Film Festival in May 2007.
 He was the recipient of the Decibel Award at the South Bank Awards show in 2006.

 Jon is Executive Director of the Bush Theatre, working alongside Madani Younis to lead the organisation.
 He started at the Bush in September 2014 having worked in theatres across the North West for ten years.
 Prior to the Bush, Jon was Marketing Director at The Lowry in Salford – one of the UK’s largest cross-arts venues and the most visited attraction in Greater Manchester.
 This role involved strategic overview of marketing and communications for a performing and visual arts programme that attracted more than 850,000 people a year.
 Jon has worked in administrative roles at a number of producing venues including the Octagon Theatre Bolton, the Dukes Lancaster and Theatre by the Lake in Keswick.
 Alongside this he has worked independently producing new writing and supporting emerging artists and writers.